neo4j-product-examples/graphrag-customer-experience/README.md

 These directions are written for GCP VMs but should be repeatable with minor changes on other cloud providers.

 ### 1 Create Instance
 * Create a Google Cloud VM instance.
+Make sure the boot disk is large enough.
+10GB is not enough.
+100GB works well in testing
-* Then create firewall rules to allow traffic on ports 8080 and 8501
+* Create firewall rules to allow traffic on ports 8080 and 8501
-* Next resize the disk with the below command (often defaults or for 10GB disk which will cause problems).
+* If you didn't increase boot disk size when creating the instance resize the disk now with the following command (often defaults to 10GB disk which will cause problems).
 `gcloud compute disks resize <boot disk name> --size 100` Then restart the instance for the boot disk change to take effect